zidhupj/project-11-superwars-css/readme.md

 And finally, create a pull request so your ProGrad Mentor (PM) can review your work.
 ```

-### Stage 1: Build the arena & Have the players ready
+### Progression : Build the arena & Have the players ready

 1. Create a html document `index.html`.
 2. Using `CSS Grid`, create 3 columns one each for Heroes, score and Villains in same order.
 Try to make it responsive and find the right size for each grid.